ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 # Schema

 Schema is the core feature in GraphQL.
-The schema defines **a hierarchy of types with fields** that are populated from back-end data sources.
+The schema defines **a hierarchy of types with fields** that are populated from back end data sources.
 This schema also specifies exactly which **queries** and **mutations** are available for clients to execute.
 Possible structures include:

 - Scalar type
   - Int